rust-lang/rustc-dev-guide/src/building/suggested.md

 [overseer.nvim](https://github.com/stevearc/overseer.nvim) that can [read VSCode's `task.json`
 files](https://github.com/stevearc/overseer.nvim/blob/master/doc/guides.md#vs-code-tasks), and
 follow the same instructions as above.

+### Emacs

+Emacs provides support for rust-analyzer with project-local configuration through [Eglot](https://www.gnu.org/software/emacs/manual/html_node/eglot/).
+Steps for setting up Eglot with rust-analyzer can be [found here](https://rust-analyzer.github.io/manual.html#eglot).
+Having set up Emacs & Eglot for Rust development in general, you can use the configuration for rustc provided in [`src/etc/rust_analyzer_eglot.el`].
+Simply copy the provided file to `.dir-locals.el` in the project root directory.
+For more information on project-specific Eglot configuration, consult [the manual](https://www.gnu.org/software/emacs/manual/html_node/eglot/Project_002dspecific-configuration.html).

+### Helix

+Helix comes with built-in LSP and rust-analyzer support.
+It can be configured through `languages.toml`, as described [here](https://docs.helix-editor.com/languages.html).
+You can use the configuration for rustc provided in [`src/etc/rust_analyzer_helix.toml`].
+Simply copy the provided file to `.helix/languages.toml` in the project root directory.

 ## Check, check, and check again